 Vision correction surgery is not right for everyone.
 So, a thorough evaluation is necessary to determine your eligibility.
 At Bennett & Bloom Eye Centers, we will never recommend a procedure if we are not absolutely certain it is right for your eyes.
-We are lucky to live in a time in which technology is improving on a daily basis, and many procedures are being developed or enhanced to correct most common vision problems.
+We are lucky to live in a time in which technology is improving on a daily basis, and many procedures are being developed or enhanced to correct the most common vision problems.

 In order to be considered for any of our vision correction surgery alternatives, you must be at least 18 years of age and have a stable glasses or contact lens prescription for at least one year.